Upgrade Milvus Cluster with Milvus Operator

-This topic describes how to ugrade your Milvus cluster with Milvus Operator and uses the example of upgrading Milvus 2.1.4 to Milvus 2.2.0.
+This guide describes how to ugrade your Milvus cluster with Milvus operator.

-Run the following command to upgrade the version of your Milvus Operator to v0.7.0.
+Run the following command to upgrade the version of your Milvus Operator to v0.7.8.

 helm repo add milvus-operator https://milvus-io.github.io/milvus-operator/ helm repo update milvus-operator helm -n milvus-operator upgrade milvus-operator milvus-operator/milvus-operator